 The Care Network is a research community forming around the Care Project.
 It aims to produce a symposium, exhibition and scholarly publication which integrates knowledge produced through non-traditional research outputs.
 With this goal in mind, the Care Project Network facilitates discussion and engages with a range of communities.
-We are building a network of artists, researchers and practitioners who are coming together in several informal Round tables and events in 2019.
+We are building a network of artists, researchers and practitioners who are coming together in several informal Round Tables and events in 2019.
 Following these group discussions, a Symposium will be convened, drawing together the range of current research and art making that utilises care as a strategy and/or platform for art practice.
-Selected case studies and new projects will then be invited to take part in a series of exhibitions, across Melbourne, Sydney and regional Victoria, in 2020.

 Image: Filomena Coppola, Alphabet Leaves, gum leaves, cotton, found objects, 2019

 External projects by members of the Care Network

 Nina Ross, Lizzie Sampson and Jessie Scott recently completed a survey of artists who have children in Victoria, and found that over 60% said that they found galleries and art spaces to be unwelcoming to children, families and parents.